Vishaltripathi1603/Github-demo/README.md

 # Github-demo
-This is a demo for Git and Github class
+This is a demo &amp, for Git and Github class.